 - Quality and safety of supply chain management.

 - Excessive pricing and uncompetitive behavior.

 These risks are monitored continuously through engagement with portfolio companies as well as analyses of data either publicly available or provided to the fund.
 Material changes to the individual sustainability risks of an investment are not expected to occur often.

 Measurement of social characteristics

-The fund’s investments are contributing to the development, manufacturing and distribution of medicines worldwide.
-Aescap invests in companies developing innovative treatments, often for diseases without any treatment available so far.
+The funds’ investments are contributing to the development, manufacturing and distribution of medicines worldwide.
+The Aescap funds invest in companies developing innovative treatments, often for diseases without any treatment available so far.
 It also champions best practices in the sector through engagement with the management of companies.
-The fund reports annually on the following:
+The funds report annually on the following:

 - Percentage of investee companies researching, developing or producing treatment for diseases with a high unmet medical need